erjbroek/ParkourAI/README.md

 future plans:

-- the option for each level to use neural nets already trained on the level
 - the ability to race the agents:
   - having only 1 or multiple agents
   - changing camera into perspective camera focussing player